 Directed by Jean-Yves Esquerre, the Dutch National Trainee Program is an advanced pre-professional course for selected Dutch and international students.
 This unique European program offers two intensive levels: Junior and Senior Trainees.

-Led by Artistic Coordinators Olivier Wecxsteen and Christiane Marchant with a faculty of international pedagogues, the Dutch National Trainee Program offers a variety of classes in academic ballet, pas-de-deux, pointe work and men’s brio, classical and neo-classical repertoire, Forsythe technologies, Dawson style, as well as seminars on choreographers like Bournonville, Balanchine, Neumeier, Christe, Béjart or Pite.
-This intensive program also provides body conditioning and Pilates classes and is supported by a team of medical doctors and sport therapists.
+Led by Artistic Coordinators Olivier Wecxsteen and Christiane Marchant with a faculty of international pedagogues, the Dutch National Trainee Program offers a variety of classes in academic ballet, pas-de-deux, women’s pointe work and men’s brio, classical and neo-classical repertoire, Forsythe technologies, Dawson style, as well as seminars on choreographers such as Bournonville, Balanchine, Neumeier, Duato, Béjart or Pite.
+This intensive program also provides body conditioning, Pilates and Gyrotonics classes and is supported by a team of medical doctors and sport therapists.

-Some of the Dutch National Trainee Program alumni have recently joined companies such as Mariinsky Ballet, Finnish Ballet, Zürich Ballet, Scottish Ballet, Mikhailovsky and Stanislavsky Ballet, Bavarian Ballet, Béjart Ballet Lausanne and of course the main Dutch companies, Scapino Ballet, IntroDans, Nederlands Dans Theater and Dutch National Ballet.
+Over the last few years, numerous Youth America Grand Prix and Prix de Lausanne competitors have joined the Dutch National Trainee Program whose alumni got contracts with companies such as The Royal Ballet, Mariinsky Ballet, Finnish Ballet, Zürich Ballet, Royal Danish Ballet, Scottish Ballet, Mikhailovsky Ballet, Royal Swedish Ballet, Stanislavsky Ballet, Atlanta Ballet, Bavarian Ballet, Béjart Ballet Lausanne as well as the Dutch National Ballet.